-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to CERS

-At June 30, 2017, the District reported a liability for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2016.
-The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2016.
-An expected total pension liability as of June 30, 2016 was determined using standard roll-forward techniques.
-The District's proportion of the net pension liability was based on contributions to CERS during the fiscal year ended June 30, 2016.
-At June 30 2016, the District's proportion was 0.114126%.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to CERS the net pension liability was based on an actuarial valuation as of June 30, 2017.
+An expected total pension liability as of June 30, 2017 was determined using standard roll-forward techniques.
+The District's proportion of the net pension liability was based on contributions to CERS during the fiscal year ended June 30, 2017.
+At June 30 2017, the District's proportion was 0.108296%.